Vineyard Property Management

 If they agree, both landlord and tenant must sign the document.
 This will serve as proof under security deposit law of the property’s condition when the tenant first moves into the unit.

-If the tenant doesn’t agree with those claims, they must indicate which specific items they disagree with.
+If the tenant doesn’t agree with those claims, they must indicate which specific items the tenant disagrees with.
 Then, they must sign a written statement of dissent.

 If the landlord fail to provide their tenant with a written notice, yothry u may forfeit their right to keep any portion of their deposit.